cedomir-spalevic/amidoinggood/README.md

 Site for [amidoinggood.com](https://amidoinggood.com)

-Just trying to share some love
+Just trying to spread some love